mozziemozz/M365CallFlowVisualizer/README.md

 # Known limitations
 - The tool has only been tested on Windows systems.
 Some functionalty might not be available on other platforms.
+- Syntax error if a CQ has no agents.

 # Planned feature updates
 - Reflect if voicemail transcription or suppress system greeting is on --> Suppress system message was implemented in V 2.4.2